 Zinc treatment is a simple, inexpensive, and critical new tool for treating diarrheal episodes among children in the developing world.

-Studies suggest that providing children with a 10- to 14-day course of zinc treatment can reduce the duration and severity of diarrheal episodes and may also prevent future episodes for up to three months.1 In fact, a systematic review found that zinc treatment could prevent nearly one in four diarrhea deaths.2
+Studies suggest that providing children with a 10- to 14-day course of zinc treatment can reduce the duration and severity of diarrheal episodes and may also prevent future episodes for up to three months.
+In fact, a systematic review found that zinc treatment could prevent nearly one in four diarrhea deaths.

 In 2004, the World Health Organization (WHO) and UNICEF issued a joint statement regarding the clinical management of acute diarrhea.
 This statement recommended the use of zinc, as well as a low-osmolarity formulation of ORS as a two-pronged approach to treatment.
 It is important that the full course of zinc is taken, and that follow-up and behavior-change messages for caregivers are given to ensure full compliance.

-In July 2019, thanks to an application from the Diarrhea Innovations Group, the World Health Organization added co-packaged ORS and zinc to its essential medicines list for children (EMLc), harmonizing with diarrhea treatment best practices and creating an enabling environment for greater access, uptake, and affordabilty of both zinc and ORS.
+In July 2019, the World Health Organization added co-packaged ORS and zinc to its essential medicines list for children (EMLc), harmonizing with diarrhea treatment best practices and creating an enabling environment for greater access, uptake, and affordability of both zinc and ORS.
 Learn more.

 Zinc won’t achieve its full potential until it is readily available, particularly in low-income communities where diarrhea burden is highest.
 PATH has helped countries like Kenya, Cambodia, Vietnam, and India incorporate zinc into their national diarrhea control plans, ensuring easy access through clinics and health volunteers, as well as sustained commitment from ministries of health.